Dawn1313/sc-bioinformatics-consulting---shu-cheng/index.md

 ## About Me

-I am an independent bioinformatics consultant with experience supporting bioinformtics-related projects from raw data to publication-ready results.
+I am an independent bioinformatics consultant with experience supporting bioinformatics-related projects from raw data to publication-ready results.

 I value clear communication, reproducibility, and efficient problem-solving.